CalebGriffin089/Assignment/README.md

     - {  valid: true, groupId: groupData.id }

 ## How It Works:
-1. Creates a groupData object:
-    - Creates a groupData object with a base id of 0 a base channel array with the channel passed to it as an element, makes an admin array with the creator as its element same with a members array, and a banned array that is empty
+1. Reads the users file
+    - Read and parse the users file
-2. Reads groups file
+2. Read the groups file
-    - Reads and parses the groups file
+    - read and parse the groups file
 3. Find the new groupId
     - Finds the highest group id and adds 1 for the new group is
+4. Find all super admins
+    - Find all super admins and add them to the groups members array
-4. Updates groups file
+5. Updates groups file
     - Updates changes to the groups file
-5. Reads users file
+6. Reads users file
     - Read and parses the user file
-6. Finds the user
+7. Finds the user
     - Find the user in the file
-7. Updates user file
+8. Updates user file
     - Updates the user file to include the creator as a member of the group
-8. Repeats create channel API
+9. Repeats create channel API
     - Creates the base channel given the new channel name and new group Id.
 The same as what the createChannels API does
-9. Returns Success:
+10. Returns Success:
     - Returns: { valid: true, groupId: groupData.id }
 # Create Group Join Request;
 ## Method: